DavidTunnell/microblog-react/README.md

 Then in a separate terminal navigate to the server folder.
 This project folder will need its own independent running of `npm install` to get node_module dependencies.
 Rename .`env.EXAMPLE` to `.env` so that the database name is available for local development.
 It's assumed you already have MongoDB running on your development computer.
 Run `npm run seed` in this folder to seed the database.
 As is present in the script section of `package.json` there are several other available commands as well. `npm run start` will start the server but for development `npm run dev` is recommended.

 As far as deploying, the react project (root directory) contains the start command needed to both build the react app and run the node server.
+However, it may not be easily accessible so the following two commands should be run via Heroku or other cloud server provider.
+First run npm run `post-install-server` to install the servers node modules and then `post-install-seed` to seed the database.

 ## API Calls